otrv4/OTRv4-over-XMPP/xep-xxxx-current-off-the-record-messaging-usage.md

 conversations respectively).
 Note that prior to sending any of these messages, Prekey values should be asked for.

+### Discovering if a peer is online or offline

+Peers that want to start an OTR conversation, need to have subscription to the contact's presence information.
+The best subscription state for this might be 'Both'.

 ## Building a session

+In order to start a OTR conversation, prekey values should be fetched.
+In order to start an online conversation, only a Client Profile should be asked for.
+In order to start an offline conversation, a Client Profile, a Prekey Profile and a Prekey Message should be asked for.

 // TODO: modes, policies